davejacobs/stats/README.md

 Description
 -----------

 Ruby needs a solid, beautiful stats library.
-We're here to build just that.
-This is a rapidly moving work in progress.
+This is the beginning of a look at what that might be.
+(Note: this is currently on hold.)

 To implement
 ------------